 Use of Multicolor profiles

-Using Multicolor profiles in a PDF workflow
+Use of Multicolor profiles in PDF workflows

-Converting image data with Multicolor profiles
+Convert image data with Multicolor profiles

 Note: TIFF only supports CMYK+X.